imagej/imagej.github.io/pages/Cookbook.md

 topics in the sidebar to the right\!

 Like the rest of this wiki, this Cookbook is a community project.
-Please feel welcome to edit and expand the material here\! %Replace% TOC
+Please feel welcome to edit and expand the material here\! {% include toc %}
-%Replace%

 ## Installing ImageJ

-The Cookbook is based on the [Fiji](Fiji "wikilink") distribution of ImageJ. %Replace% DownloadFiji %Replace%
+The Cookbook is based on the [Fiji](Fiji "wikilink") distribution of ImageJ. {% include downloadfiji %}

 ## Installing the Cookbook plugins